dfelinto/blender-manual/manual/sculpt_paint/weight_paint/editing.rst

 Clean
 =====

+Clean Vertex Group Weights unassigns vertices from :doc:`Vertex Groups </modeling/meshes/properties/vertex_groups/index>` whose weights are below the *Limit*.
 Removes weights below a given threshold.
 This tool is useful for clearing your weight groups of very low (or zero) weights.

 In the example shown, a cutoff value of 0.2 is used (see operator options below)